 Filling Your Easter Baskets with Planet Friendly Items

 Many people enjoy filling Easter baskets with candy and toys.
 Instead of looking for chocolate bunnies this year, go for rich organic chocolate treats instead.
-If your favorite little ones like fruitier treats, try organic gummy bears or other candies instead.
+If your favorite little ones like fruitier treats, try organic gummy bears or other healthy treats instead.
 Another option kids love is fresh fruit in the Easter basket.
 Using organic fruit makes it a no guilt treat for you.
 Even if your children are reluctant to eat fruit, consider melting a little fair trade chocolate with a tablespoon of coconut oil and dipping slices of fruit in it or making fruit kabobs.
 It’s amazing what kids will eat if it comes on a stick!

 Choose small toys and trinkets that are either fair trade or green products.
 You may even consider making your own toys to include as gifts.
 Another great idea for filling baskets involves garden tools, seeds, and perhaps some rain boots for the little ones.
 These are all items that are ideal for rainy spring days ahead, and children love planting things and watching them grow.